zjnolen/PopGLen/config/README.md

     with Damageprofiler (`true`/`false`)
   - `endogenous_content:` Estimate endogenous content (proportion of reads mapping to reference) for all samples (`true`/`false`)
+  - `estimate_ld:` Estimate pairwise linkage disquilibrium between sites with ngsLD for each popualation and the whole dataset.
+Note, only set this if you want to generate the LD estimates for use in downstream analyses outside this workflow.
+Other analyses within this workflow that require LD estimates (LD decay/pruning) will function properly regardless of the setting here. (`true`/`false`)
+  - `ld_decay:` Use ngsLD to plot LD decay curves for each population and for the dataset as a whole (`true`/`false`)
+  - `pca_pcangsd:` Perform Principal Component Analysis with PCAngsd (`true`/`false`)
+  - `admix_ngsadmix:` Perform admixture analysis with NGSadmix (`true`/`false`)
   - `relatedness:` Can be performed multiple ways, set one or both of the below options
     - `ngsrelate:` Co-estimate inbreeding and pairwise relatedness with